shazzaam7/mpv-config/README.md

 │   ├── fonts
 │   │   └── Material-Design-Iconic-Font.ttf   # Buttons and etc. for ModernX Script to Work
 │   │
+│   ├── scripts-opts
+│   │   └── discord.conf                      # MPV-Discord configuration file
+│   │
 │   ├── scripts
 │   │   ├── autoload.lua                      # Script to automatically load a video after the first one ends
-│   │   ├── cycle-profile.lua                 # Cycle through profiles (For future because I plan to make multiple profiles) │   │   ├── mordenx.lua                       # Script for modern UI
+│   │   ├── cycle-profile.lua                 # Cycle through profiles (For future because I plan to make multiple profiles) │   │   ├── discord.lua                       # Script to show your activity on Discord
+│   │   ├── mordenx.lua                       # Script for modern UI
-│   │   └── seek-to.lua                       # Script that allows to seek to an absolute position in the current video by typing its timestamp.
+│   │   ├── seek-to.lua                       # Script that allows to seek to an absolute position in the current video by typing its timestamp.
+│   │   └── webm.lua                          # Script to make clips from your favourite shows you're watching
 │   │
 |   ├── shaders
 │   │   ├── ACNet